An explicit derived McKay correspondence for some complex reflection groups of rank two: Introduction

 \subsection{Conventions and notation}

 We work over the base field $\C$.
 For any variety or stack $X$, we denote the bounded derived category of coherent sheaves on $X$ by $D(X)$.
-Given a group action $G$ on a variety $X$, $D^G(X)$ denotes the bounded derived category of $G$-equivariant coherent sheaves on $X$.
+Given a group action $G$ on a variety $X$, $D^G(X)$ is the bounded derived category of $G$-equivariant coherent sheaves on $X$.

 Sections \ref{sec:groups}-\ref{sec:proof} and \Cref{appendix} are in a common setting; we establish notation for this setting here.
 Given a reflection group $G\leq \GL(2,\C)$ as in \refmain{}, we write $H:=G\cap\SL(2,\bC)$, which in this setting is index $2$, making $A:= G/H\simeq \Z/2$.
 We write $Y:=\HHilb(\bC^2)$ for the $H$-orbit Hilbert scheme of $\bC^2$, which is a crepant resolution for $\C^2/H$.
 The action of $A$ on $\C^2/H$ extends to $Y$.
-In the following diagram, the vertical maps are quotient morphisms and the horizontal maps are resolutions:
+In the following diagram, the vertical maps are quotient morphisms and the horizontal maps are resolutions.
+We note that $\C^2/G$ is smooth, and so the map $Y/A\to \C^2/G$ is not resolving any singularities, but is a resolution in the sense of being proper and birational with a smooth source.